dorkodu/sage/sage.md

 >
 > We develop Sage with the future of Web in mind, not just for today’s hot fashions.
 As Dorkodu our primary interests are *Web 3.0 (Semantic Web), Information Science and Linked Data*.
 >
 > We want Sage to be the data exchange protocol of future.
-Although we keep it simple now, we will add more features as
+Although we keep it simple now, we will add more features as the Web3 vision

 For example, a `Person` entity type could be described as **:**